pivotal/docs-tap/services-toolkit/reference/terminology-and-user-roles.hbs.md

 ### <a id="lifecycle"></a> Service resource life cycle API

-A service resource life cycle API is any Kubernetes API that you can use to manage the life cycle (CRUD) of a service resource.
+A service resource life cycle API is any Kubernetes API that you can use to manage the life cycle&mdash;create, read, update and delete (CRUD)&mdash;of a service resource.

 For example: